EightSystems/laravel-alpine/docs/Secrets-Enviroment-Expander.md

 Same applies if the folder you are trying to write doesn't exists, or is owned by someone else.

 TLDR: We won't create the recursive folders, nor will write if we can't write to.

+## Debug

+Add `DEBUG_SECRETS` equals to `1` as an environment variable to see the debug messages.

+## Entrypoint

+This is used as the entrypoint for all the images, so your secrets will always be there as long as you keep the same entrypoint.